catalinred/catalinred.github.com/_posts/2014-02-01-moving-from-wordpress-to-jekyll.markdown

 Made everything from scratch using SASS.

 ## Setting up GitHub pages and deploy
-With this oportunity, I decided to try out GitHub Pages as well. deploy ...
+With this opportunity, I decided to try out GitHub Pages as well. deploy ...

 ## Conclusion
 When I first though about this big change, I though I'll never have enough time for that.
 I knew this is going to be time consuming but everything worth it.
 Definitely!
 Because in the end, the more important thing is to learn new stuff, that's part of [becoming a better developer](http://www.red-team-design.com/becoming-a-better-developer).